-It’s a recreation of Rare’s own Killer Instinct, which was unleashed onto arcades back in 1994.
-Although the full version of the remake is $39.99, you can download and start playing for free.
+The new version is a recreation of Rare’s own Killer Instinct, which was unleashed onto arcades back in 1994.
+Although the full game remake is $39.99, you can download and start playing for free.
 You still have access to all of the game modes, though only with a single fighter.
 You can buy additional fights or, if you want them all, upgrade to the definitive edition.
-The best course of action, of course, is to just sign up for Game Pass and get it all for free.
+Of course, the best course of action is to just sign up for Game Pass and get it all for free.

 - The best free-to-play games for 2020